joaomcteixeira/taurenmd/docs/installation.rst

   * cutting edge *development* versions,
   * forked versions,
   * source-compiled versions
-  So installing the deployed version of those libraries by default might be counter productive (though this could be disabled by the user using the ``--no-deps`` option)
+  * So installing the deployed version of those libraries by default might be counter productive [1]_

-3. Though, for those who want to work with the stable-release version of these dependencies, their respective websites provide very straightforward ways to install them, you should refer to those, *please continue reading*, and just continue with taurenmd installation on top of them.
+  * For those who want to work with the stable-release version of these dependencies, their respective websites provide very straightforward ways to install them, you should refer to those, *please continue reading*, and just continue with taurenmd installation on top of them.

-4. platform compatibility (read further)
+3. platform compatibility issues (read further)
-5. lastly and minor, not all dependencies are required for every *taurenmd command*.
+4. lastly and minor, not all dependencies are required for every *taurenmd command*,

-For these reasons, we have decided **not** to install these large dependencies together with *taurenmd*; other minor dependencies are automatically installed, though.
+For these reasons, we have decided **not** to install these large dependencies alongside with *taurenmd* installation; other minor dependencies are automatically installed, though.
 Bellow a list of the dependencies you should install yourself prior to installing *taurenmd*.

 .. note::